 According to tiloshorizon.eu, “The battery system will support both standalone and grid-connected operation, while proving its interoperability with the rest of the microgrid components such as demand side management aspects and distributed, residential heat storage in the form of domestic hot water.
 In addition, different operation strategies will be tested in order to define the optimum system integration."

 The project has gained support through the Horizon 2020 project, which is a multinational effort of 15 enterprises and institutes from around Europe and is headed by a team of experts in the field of soft energy and environmental protection at the Piraeus University of Applied Sciences.

-After the financial crisis hit Greece, along with the recent influx of immigrants and refugees, the hope is that the Tilos program will help boost the local economy as well as ecotourism on the island.
+After the financial crisis hit Greece, the hope is that the Tilos program will help boost the local economy as well as ecotourism on the island.
 This could also inspire the whole Mediterranean to create more initiatives for turning islands green.